Zoramite/photography.randymerrill.com/contents/articles/vandenberg-ball-2012/index.md

 The dinner was preceded by the traditional dinner toasts and an exemplary MIA/POW tribute by the Vandenberg Honor Guard.
 To add some extra flair to the event, the most senior and junior airmen cut an Air Force birthday cake using a saber.

-The real treat of the night was to hear the banty remarks of General (Ret) Lance W. Lord, previous Commander of the 30th Space Wing and Western range (1993-1995).
+The real treat of the night was guest speaker, General (Ret) Lance W. Lord—previous Commander of the 30th Space Wing and Western Range (1993-1995) and Air Force Space Command.
+His thoughts on leadership were inspiring to all.

-In honor of General (Ret) Lord, a donation of $500 was made to the [Susan G Komen for the cure][komen].
+In honor of General (Ret) Lord and his wife, a donation of $500 was made to the [Susan G Komen for the cure][komen].

 To crown the ball, a live band performed while guests danced the night away.
 And dance they did!